 - More than 600 hours of guided clinical practice is provided in a variety of surgical settings including inpatient and outpatient surgical and obstetrical units.

-Surgical Technology Diploma Program: The diploma in surgical technology will be awarded upon successful completion of 40 credits of prescribed coursework.
-The curriculum for the diploma program is below.
+Surgical Technology Diploma Program: The diploma in surgical technology will be awarded upon successful completion of 40 semester credits of prescribed coursework.

-Associate Degree Bridge Program: The AAS degree bridge program allows surgical technologists to earn an associate degree in their field by completing an additional 30 credits in general studies courses.
+Associate Degree Bridge: The AAS degree bridge allows surgical technologists to earn an associate degree in their field by completing an additional 30 credits in general studies courses.
+For specific courses and more information, click here.

 For more information on the Surgical Technology program, visit the Carolinas College information portal.